luispuerto/luispuerto-net/_pages/resume.md

 **2017-2018:**{: style="color: grey"} **Independent consultant and professional**

 - Develop web projects in Jekyll platform.
-HTML, CSS, Liquid templating, Git and some Ruby.
+HTML, CSS, Liquid templating, Git, Continuous Integration and some Ruby.
 - Manage a small network using Raspberry Pis as small home server for different applications such as R Studio server, VPN server, NAS, cloud storage, wireless audio streaming, ad blocker, internet speed logger and many others.
 - Setting AWS for parallel computing on the cloud with R Studio server, passing from 2 days analysis to 1h.